-When it comes to the type of beverage, men are generally climate smarter than women because they drink beer to a greater extent.
-In terms of climate impact per litre of drink, wine and liquor have an almost three times higher impact than beer.
+Regarding the beverage type, men are generally climate more intelligent than women because they drink beer to a greater extent.
+Regarding climate impact per litre of drink, wine and liquor have an almost three times higher impact than beer.

 Liquor is the most climate-smart drink

 You usually compare the consumption of alcoholic beverages in “units” of 12 g of pure alcohol.
 One unit of liquor (a shot of 4 cl) causes only one-third the size of the climate imprint as a unit of beer (a bottle) or wine (a glass).